t184256/fingertip/README.md

 ```

-These are regular Python functions, nothing fancy.
+Plugins are regular Python functions, nothing fancy.
-Even this `@fingertip.transient` thing is an optimization-only hint.
 You can just pass them `fingertip.build('fedora')` and that'll work.
+Even this `@fingertip.transient` thing
+is just an optimization hint to `.apply()`.

 Here's what can happen inside such a function: